 No no, we’re not talking about looking after your lovely locks, there’s another blog for that around here somewhere.
-At the onset of International Brain Health Month, we are mostly concerning ourselves with helping you get the most from your grey matter - preserving it, helping it operate at peak efficiency, keeping it cool and collected and generally helping it to support you!
+At the onset of 'World Alzheimer's Month', we are mostly concerning ourselves with helping you get the most from your grey matter - preserving it, helping it operate at peak efficiency, keeping it cool and collected and generally helping it to support you!
 So what’s the ‘Mane’ reference from the title you ask?
 Well for those of you who haven’t guessed it yet, either you need more Sudoku practice, or - you have yet to enter into the domain of… the medicinal mushroom.

 Lion’s Mane, as its name suggests, carries itself on the side of dead or dying deciduous trees like oak or beech - and it sports a bloody great shaggy mane.
 It grows well in Europe, and at a recent foraging event in St Anne’s park, it was identified amongst many other edible mushrooms.
 The lovely thing is that, although there are a good few species belonging to the Lion’s Mane family, there are no known poisonous ones, so no chance of misidentification leading to prolonged toilet time.

 However if you’re not a fan of fumbling about in the woods, there are other options for consuming this (apparently) delicious mushroom.
 But we’ll get to that later…